Scuz675/Triumvirate-AutoLogin-CharMove/README.md

 # Triumvirate AutoLogin + Character Move Login UI

 A custom no-MPQ login UI for the Triumvirate WoW 3.3.5a client.
-Adds a Triumvirate logo, Classic background, saved account selection, visual character reordering with Move Up/Down controls, Triumvirate links, Discord button, and small “Made by Scuz” credit.
+Adds a Triumvirate logo, Classic background, saved account selection, visual character reordering with Move Up/Down controls, Triumvirate links, Discord button.
 Externalised GlueXML files install directly into Interface with no Data patch files.

 Custom login-screen package for the Triumvirate WoW 3.3.5a client.